Who we are

 For certain types of advertising on third-party websites such as social media sites and dance directories, we use tracking links to allow us to count the number of visits via a specific advert to our website.
 This system logs the IP address of the visitor.
 We only look at aggregate data.
 We do not identify individuals.

-If you see one of our links with a short URL such as ‘https://eleganttango.com/pymca’ (a link we use on posters at our YMCA venue) you can still access our website by missing out the section of the URL after the last ‘/’.
+If you see one of our links with a short URL such as ‘https://eleganttango.com/pymca’ (a link we have used on posters at our YMCA venue) you can still access our website by missing out the section of the URL after the last ‘/’.
 Your visit to our website will then not be logged by the PrettyLink module.

 Who we share your data with